 - Thousands of people travel abroad each year looking for butterflies and moths.
 Eco-tours bring valuable income to many European countries and developing countries around the world (e.g. the valley of the butterflies in Rhodes and the Monarch roost in Mexico).

 - Every butterfly and moth has developed its own suite of chemicals to deter predators and parasites, find a mate, and overcome the chemical defences of its host plant.
 Each of these chemicals has a potential value and could be exploited economically.
-For example, powerful antibiotics have been found in the Meadow Brown, one of our commonest and most widespread species.

 The UK has lists of species and habitats that are conservation priorities.
 They highlight species most under threat because of their rarity and/or rate of decline.